gurpiarbassi/gurpiarbassi.github.io/_posts/2016-01-17-Levenshtein-Distance-StringUtils.md

 #Motivation
 I've been using StringUtils from Apache Commons for a very long time.
 One of the most overlooked methods is *public static int getLevenshteinDistance(CharSequence s, CharSequence t).* You sometimes want to compare two strings and find out if they match closely enough or not.
-For example, this could be used in a search algorithm if a user keys in a word incorrectly e.g 'captiol'and we present them with a prompt saying 'Did you mean capital?'
+For example, this could be used in a search algorithm if a user keys in a word incorrectly e.g 'captiol' and we present them with a prompt saying 'Did you mean capital?'

 ##Theory behind the algorithm
 I'm not going to attempt to explain the mathematics behind the algorithm.
 In a nutshell, the alorithm states: